pisapi1/Flash-Cards/README.md

 Submitted by: **Braulio Quintana**

-This web app: **Practice tool to practice memeorization of terms and associated definitions/topics w/ flash card **
+This web app: **Practice tool to practice memeorization of terms and associated definitions/topics w/ flash card**

-Time spent: **1** hours spent in total
+Time spent: **6** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] **The app displays the title of the card set, a short description, and the total number of cards**
+- [X] **The app displays the title of the card set, a short description, and the total number of cards**
-  - [ ] Title of card set is displayed
+  - [X] Title of card set is displayed
-  - [ ] A short description of the card set is displayed
+  - [X] A short description of the card set is displayed
-  - [ ] A list of card pairs is created
+  - [X] A list of card pairs is created
-  - [ ] The total number of cards in the set is displayed
+  - [X] The total number of cards in the set is displayed
-  - [ ] Card set is represented as a list of card pairs (an array of dictionaries where each dictionary contains the question and answer is perfectly fine)
+  - [X] Card set is represented as a list of card pairs (an array of dictionaries where each dictionary contains the question and answer is perfectly fine)
-- [ ] **A single card at a time is displayed**
+- [X] **A single card at a time is displayed**
-  - [ ] Only one half of the information pair is displayed at a time
+  - [X] Only one half of the information pair is displayed at a time
-- [ ] **Clicking on the card flips the card over, showing the corresponding component of the information pair**
+- [X] **Clicking on the card flips the card over, showing the corresponding component of the information pair**
-  - [ ] Clicking on a card flips it over, showing the back with corresponding information
+  - [X] Clicking on a card flips it over, showing the back with corresponding information
-  - [ ] Clicking on a flipped card again flips it back, showing the front
+  - [X] Clicking on a flipped card again flips it back, showing the front
-- [ ] **Clicking on the next button displays a random new card**
+- [X] **Clicking on the next button displays a random new card**

 The following **optional** features are implemented: